A Sampling of Competitive CD Interest Rates

 CDs of any term length have typically averaged above 0.50% APY in recent years.
 The longer the CD term length, however, the higher the interest rate typically.
 Below are some examples of financial institutions that provide competitive CD interest rates, broken down by different term lengths.

 Leading 12-Month CD Interest Rates

 Leading 18-Month CD Interest Rates

 To be included on the CD interest rate scorecard, banks should be FDIC insured.

 CD interest rates quoted should be valid for deposits of at least $1,000.
 Rates quoted are in APY.
 If you're unsure about how APY works, read up to better understand this percentage and its connection to how your CD may perform.

 Finding Better CD Rates

 Note that you might be able to find even better CD interest rates if you look hard enough.
 Brokered CD interest rates may be better.
 Likewise, you might check to see what the personal finance bloggers are talking about.
-They tend to find great deals, and you'll find some CD interest rates that are only valid on larger minimum deposits.
+They tend to find great deals, and you'll see some CD interest rates that are only valid on larger minimum deposits.
 ConsumerSearch also ranks bank accounts by compiling reviews from various sources.

 If you have more money to place than the FDIC will insure, consider spreading that money among different banks or using a service such as CDARS.
 Read up to better understand both how FDIC insurance works and the Certificate of Deposit Account Registry Service (CDARS) for CD protection above FDIC limits.